-How Jesus Helped Inspire One Of The Largest Slave Rebellions In American History
+How Jesus Inspired One Of The Largest Slave Rebellions In American History

 In August of 1831, Nat Turner, a former slave and preacher, led a two day rebellion in Southampton, Virginia, killing approximately 60 white people.
 Turner, along with enslaved black people, as well as free black people, led one of the biggest slave rebellions in American history.
 He was eventually caught and executed, but not before he told the court why he led the rebellion.

 Nat Turner said he was inspired by the book of Exodus, about Moses and the Israelites.
 The Israelites, are who the Bible refers to as, Gods chosen people.
 During the time of Moses they were being enslaved and mistreated by the Egyptian government.
 Moses helped lead them to freedom.
 Nat Turner also describes in his confession letter that Jesus also helped inspire him to lead the rebellion.

 Marlee Schwalm (Elizabethtown College '18) studies Nat Turner's 19th century realization of the Moses tradition as…

 Nat Turner said he had a vision from God, in which he

 “heard a loud noise in the heavens, and the Spirit instantly appeared to me and said the Serpent was loosened, and Christ had laid down the yoke he had borne for the sins of men, and that I should take it on and fight against the Serpent, for the time was fast approaching when the first should be last and the last should be first… And by signs in the heavens that it would make known to me when I should commence the great work, and until the first sign appeared I should conceal it from the knowledge of men; and on the appearance of the sign… I should arise and prepare myself and slay my enemies with their own weapons.”